 1954 Los Angeles voter’s registration.
 Ned, Virginia and Donna living on Moorpark St. in Studio City/Sherman Oaks.
 Virginia is by now listing herself as a Republican.

 Meanwhile……Diana’s father Robert Morgan Cotterell also moved to the SFV around this time, but further west of his daughters and ex-wife.
-His new wife Patricia/Pat and their two children, born in 1950 and 1951, (while his first 2 daughters were in Gardena according to the 1950 census) start out in the Canoga Park/Winnetka area on Lurline Ave.

-It’s the first of many moves for them around Los Angeles due to Bob Cotterell Sr.’s career at Douglas Aircraft.
+It’s the first of many moves around LA for the Cotterell family due to Bob Cotterell Sr.’s career at Douglas Aircraft.

-It is unknown exactly why the The LaRocca/Cotterell family moved to the SFV, but we do know that they were part of a massive migration to the area after World War 2, from both inside and outside of Los Angeles.
+However, we know they were part of a massive migration to the area after World War 2, from both inside and outside California.

-Hughes market on Ventura Blvd. and Coldwater Canyon Blvd.
-From the facebook page “SFV in the 50, 60s, 70s.
-Very close to where Paige/Diana lived with her family for several years in the mid-1950s.
+Hughes Market on Ventura Blvd. and Coldwater Canyon Blvd.
+From facebook “SFV in the 50, 60s, 70s.”
+Close to where Paige/Diana lived with her family for several years in the mid-1950s.
+Undoubtedly this was where the family did at least some shopping.

 “The end of WW2 transformed the Valley and vastly accelerated its growth